-- Mineral Resources were estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), CIM Standards on Mineral Resources and Reserves, Definitions (2014) and Best Practices (2019) prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council. - 2) The Inferred Mineral Resource in this estimate has a lower level of confidence that that applied to an Indicated Mineral Resource and must not be converted to a Mineral Reserve.
-It is reasonably expected that the majority of the Inferred Mineral Resource could be upgraded to an Indicated Mineral Resource with continued exploration. - 3) Mineral Resources are reported within a constraining conceptual pit shell. - 4) Inverse distance weighting of capped composite grades within grade envelopes was used for grade estimation. - 5) Composite grade capping was implemented prior to grade estimation. - 6) A bulk density of 2.50 t/m3 was used for oxide material and 2.70 t/m3 for sulphide material. - 7) A copper price of US\$3/lb and a gold price of US\$1,600/oz were used. - 8) A cut-off grade of 0.24 g/t Au for oxide material, and 0.30 g/t AuEq for sulphide material was used. - Tables may not sum due to rounding.
+- 1) Mineral Resources were estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), CIM Standards on Mineral Resources and Reserves, Definitions (2014) and Best Practices (2019) prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council. - 2) The Inferred Mineral Resource in this estimate has a lower level of confidence that that applied to an Indicated Mineral Resource and must not be converted to a Mineral Reserve.
+It is reasonably expected that the majority of the Inferred Mineral Resource could be upgraded to an Indicated Mineral Resource with continued exploration. - 3) Mineral Resources are reported within a constraining conceptual pit shell. - Inverse distance weighting of capped composite grades within grade envelopes was used for grade estimation. - 5) Composite grade capping was implemented prior to grade estimation. - 6) Bulk density was assigned by domain. - 7) A copper price of US\$3.80/lb and a gold price of US\$1,675/oz were used. - 8) A cut-off grade of 0.35 g/t AuEq for oxide material, and 0.36 g/t AuEq for sulphide material was used. - 9) Tables may not sum due to rounding.